hotwer/entity-manager/README.md

-SCEWeb Custom EntityManager ~ v0.3.6
+SCEWeb Custom EntityManager ~ v0.5.0

-Demands a defintion of global constants:
+Demands a defintion of global constants (for **DatabaseTalker**):
 	DB_HOSTNAME, DB_DATABASE, DB_USERNAME, DB_PASSWORD

+v0.5.0

+- Created new class to deal with database querying and added new documentation

+- New class to deal with database querying: DatabaseTalker!

+- Database connection depency is now ONLY on DatabaseTalker (can reutilize connections as well)

 v0.3.6